veikkonyfors/blog/_posts/2022-11-29-principle-of-equality.md

 $\delta f=\frac{9.81\frac{m}{s^2}*33m}{(299792458 \frac{m}{s})^2} * f_0 \sim 3.6 * 10^{-15} * f_0
 $

-I.e. upper clock would advance one second in 3.6*10^15 seconds, in about 4 hundred million years.
+I.e. upper clock would advance one second in $\frac{10^{15}}{3.6}$ seconds, in about 9 million years.
 No human would notice ;-)

+If clocks were separated vertically by 1 km near the surface of Earth, the higher clock emits about three more second-ticks than the lower one in a million years.